FredHutch/GDSCNsoilsites/www/faq.md

 # FAQs

-If you don't find the answer to your question here, please contact Natalie Kucher (nkucher3 at jhu.edu)!
+If you don't find the answer to your question here, please contact Natalie Kucher (nkucher3 at jhu.edu) and/or Ava Hoffman (ahoffma2 at fredhutch.org)!

 ## What should I look for in a sampling site?
 * It needs to be big enough!
 We recommend a space 10 yards square (you can measure 10 yards by taking 10 big steps).